7 Essential Elements of Zero Suicides: A 4-Part Webinar Series

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the Warren Alpert Medical School of Brown University and South County Healthy Bodies, Healthy Minds.
 The Warren Alpert Medical School of Brown University is accredited by the ACCME to provide continuing medical education.

-The Warren Alpert Medical School of Brown University designates this live activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
+The Warren Alpert Medical School of Brown University designates this enduring activity for a maximum of 6.0 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Continuing Education for Psychologists